 The reality of remote work, however, is hardly all sunshine and rainbows.
-The lack of a daily commute is great, but there are some downsides to working mostly alone that I’ve experienced within the two short weeks I spent working from home.
+We've all experienced this in the time of coronavirus, when we were suddenly thrown into working from home.
+The lack of a daily commute is great, but there are some downsides to working mostly alone that I experienced before the pandemic, within two short weeks I spent working from home.

 First, a little backstory

 I fell sick on New Year’s Day, and that little fever turned into a bad case of pneumonia.
 Obviously, this meant some time away from work—but once I was out of the hospital and recovering well, I asked my manager to let me work from home for a few weeks and she agreed immediately.
 This wasn’t my dream remote work scenario, yet I really wanted to make it work—mostly because I was sick and tired of lying in bed all day.